Perfect In Case of Slips or Falls!

 Medical Alert Necklace

-Medical alert lockets are extremely practical for such individuals.
-These lockets and the pendants with them can be etched with a brief but crucial medical bio information and with the ID of the patient–for example, his/her name, telephone number, name of the physician and a brief description of the person’s health problem.
-They can be made in beautiful styles in steel, sterling silver or gold.
+Medical alert lockets are extremely helpful for such individuals.
+These lockets and the pendants with them can be engraved with a brief but vital medical bio information and with the ID of the patient–for example, his or her name, telephone number, name of the physician and a quick description of the individual’s disability.
+They can be made in beautiful designs in steel, sterling silver or gold.

 Senior Alert Systems and Medical Alert Devices FAQ